Tugzrida/tfnsw-gtfs-quirks/sydneytrains/locations/README.md

 I've seen NIFs appear at these locations with both standard trip IDs and NonTimetabled IDs.

+No locations in the NIF region have reported since 24 June 2024, which seems to roughly coincide with a significant decrease in reliability of MetroNet location reports in the Wyee – Newcastle Interchange area.

 ### SouthCoast
 - Helensburgh – Kiama
 - Coniston – Port Kembla